Combinatorics with Steve Butler

-In addition to the research program there will be regular professional development which includes topics such as how to use LaTeX, basics of SAGE, how to give presentations, preparing for graduate school, careers outside of academia, dealing with collaborators, mental health, diversity issues in mathematics, and more.
+In addition to the research program there will be regular professional development which includes topics such as how to use LaTeX, basics of SAGE, how to give presentations, preparing for graduate school, careers outside of academia, dealing with collaborators, mental health, and more.

 At the end of the summer program, each group will produce a writeup of their results, a poster, and a presentation.
 Many projects subsequently submit papers for publication and present the results of their research at conferences.